SITI Company Members

 Has been a member of SITI Company since 1995 and its Executive Director since 2000.
 In her tenure with SITI, Megan has helped to create over 30 shows.
 She began working with Anne Bogart during The Adding Machine at Actors Theatre of Louisville (1995).
 She has an Arts Administration Certificate from New York University, attended the Executive Program for Non-Profit Leaders at Stanford University Business School, was a member of the Arts Leadership Institute Charter Class at Teachers College, Columbia University, is participating in the National Arts Strategies Executive Leadership Program and holds a B.A. in Theater from Occidental College in Los Angeles, California.
 Megan currently serves on the board of Theatre Communications Group (TCG) and as the chair of the Enrichment Committee at the Pearls Hawthorne School.

-With SITI since 1994: Café Variations, American Document, Antigone, Radio Macbeth (Macbeth), Hotel Cassiopeia, Under Construction, Freshwater, Death and the Ploughman, War of the Worlds (Orson Welles), bobrauschenbergamerica, systems/layers (with Rachel’s), La Dispute, A Midsummer Night’s Dream, Cabin Pressure, Going Going Gone, Culture of Desire, The Medium, Private Lives, Hay Fever, War of the Worlds: Radio Play (Orson Welles), Short Stories.
-New York: Death and the Ploughman (CSC), War of the Worlds (BAM), Culture of Desire (NYTW), Trojan Women 2.0 (En Garde Arts), Freshwater (Women’s Project), Hotel Cassiopeia (BAM), American Document (Joyce), Antigone (NYLA), Radio Macbeth (Public), Radio Play (Joe’s Pub).
+With SITI nationally and internationally: Persians (Getty Villa), A Rite (with BTJAZ Dance Co.), Steel Hammer, Café Variations, American Document (with Martha Graham Dance Co.), Antigone, Radio Macbeth (Macbeth), Hotel Cassiopeia, Under Construction, Freshwater, Death and the Ploughman, War of the Worlds (Orson Welles), bobrauschenbergamerica, systems/layers (with Rachel’s), La Dispute, A Midsummer Night’s Dream, Cabin Pressure, Going Going Gone, Culture of Desire, The Medium, Private Lives, Hay Fever, War of the Worlds: Radio Play (Orson Welles), Short Stories.
+New York: The Golden Dragon (Playco), Death and the Ploughman (CSC), War of the Worlds (BAM), Culture of Desire (NYTW), Trojan Women 2.0 (En Garde Arts), Freshwater (Women’s Project), Hotel Cassiopeia (BAM), American Document (Joyce), Antigone (NYLA), Radio Macbeth (Public), Radio Play (Joe’s Pub).
 Regional: American Repertory Theater, Actors Theater of Louisville, Milwaukee Repertory Theater, San Jose Repertory Theater, Magic Theater, Kennedy Center, Portland Stage Company, Alabama Shakespeare Festival, Court Theatre, Stage West.

-A SITI Company member since 1993, Darron first collaborated with Anne Bogart in 1990 while resident sound designer at Actors Theatre of Louisville.
+A SITI Company member since 1993 Darron first collaborated with Anne Bogart in 1990 while resident sound designer at Actors Theater of Louisville.
 His work has been heard in over 500 productions nationally and internationally.
-Accolades include a 2012 Tony Award for Peter and the Starcatcher, a 1998 Obie award for SITI’s BOB, the 2000 Princess Grace Award, an Entertainment Design Magazine Eddy, the 2004 and 2005 Henry Hewes Design award, and a 2006 Lucille Lortel Award.
-As director: Kid Simple (2004 Humana Festival at Actors Theater of Louisville), Lilly’s Purple Plastic Purse and Eurydice (Children’s Theater Co., Minneapolis), Big Love (Rude Mechanicals, Austin, Texas) and co-director of SITI Company’s War of the Worlds: The Radio Play and Radio Macbeth.
+His accolades include the 2012 Tony Award, the Princess Grace Statue, the OBIE, the Henry Hewes Design Award and the Lucille Lortel.
+As director: Kid Simple (2004 Humana Festival), Lilly’s Purple Plastic Purse and Eurydice (Children’s Theater Company), Big Love (Rude Mechs) and co-director of SITI Company’s War of The Worlds The Radio Play and Radio Macbeth.